MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 ## Step 1: Install custom libraries

 When developing a machine learning model or doing ad-hoc data analysis, we may need to quickly install a custom library for your Apache Spark session.
-To do this, you could use `%pip install` or `%conda install` or you can install the required libraries into the workspace.
+To do so, you could use `%pip install` or `%conda install` or you can install the required libraries into the workspace.

 To install in the workspace, select your workspace, then **Workspace settings**.
 In the settings, you can install the required libraries, such as add from PyPi or add from .yml file.
-This setting will install all selected libraries in the workspace, for all notebooks in the workspace to use.
+This setting installs all selected libraries in the workspace, for all notebooks in the workspace to use.

 For the classification model, you'll use the `wordcloud` library to represent the frequency of words in a text where the size of the word represents its frequency.
 In order to install `wordcloud`, you'll install it here to use in just this notebook.